sleeplessinc/forker/README.md

-# forker - An awesome forking virtual host proxy
+# forker

-Forker listens on a port (typically 80) and forwards HTTP transactions to other servers based on what is found in the "Host:" headers.
+This crazy forker listens on a port (typically 80) and forwards HTTP transactions to other servers based on what is found in the "Host:" headers.
 Doing something like simplistic "virtual hosts".